shreypatell1/shrey-demo/README.md

 # shrey-demo
-This is a demo for git and github
+This is a demo for git and github now i'm beginner so i learn how to use github